Sri Prasanna Venkateshwara Temple

 Inscriptions says that a Chola king named Janmajaya also visited the temple in 11th century.

-Please contact anyone of the following for the sevas listed above.
+Please contact Office of the Temple Administration for the sevas listed above.

 open from 6:30 am to 7:30 pm without a break.